dinuand/SensiPy/README.md

 * Very easy to try it out, you just need an Android smartphone.
 * The app is using the [Wyliodrin](https://www.wyliodrin.com) platform.
+* The Android codebase is not in this repo yet.

 * Other details will be available soon.